-Our seven global sector teams employ a bottom-up, fundamental approach to identify what we consider the best global opportunities.
+Our seven global sector teams employ a bottom-up. fundamental approach to identify what we consider the best global opportunities.
 Our analysts take a long-term view of companies with a focus on value creation and duration of growth, which may lead to high returns on invested capital.
 The Portfolio directly captures the insights of our teams through their highest-conviction ideas.
-In building a diversified portfolio, we seek to minimize macroeconomic risks while generating superior Team-Based Approach Led by Matthew Peron, Director of Research performance over longer periods.
-However, we underperformed our primary benchmark this year.
+In building a diversified portfolio, we seek to minimize macroeconomic risks while generating superior performance over longer periods.